Monitors

 • Supports availability SLO and latency SLO (Business and Founder plans).

-The check reports down when the response status differs from the expected value, or when the request times out or fails to connect.
+The check reports down when the response status differs from the expected value.
+It reports inconclusive when the request times out or fails to connect after a retry — meaning the checker itself couldn't reach the target.
+Inconclusive results are visible in check history but do not count toward uptime percentage or open incidents.
 HTTP Check does not capture TLS certificate details for https:// targets — use an SSL Certificate Check for that.

 ICMP Ping (icmp_ping)